 Don’t get me wrong, we need to use LinkedIn, and become better at scouring its database for the nuggets that reside therein.
 We also need to…Continue

 With the HR technology marketplace seemingly evolving at the speed of a tweet, companies selling into the space are increasingly employing sophisticated techniques to increase both share of mind and, subsequently, share of market.
-Trends like big data, social media and mobile enablement have become…Continue
+Trends like big data, social media and mobile enablement have become ubiquitous not only in product roadmaps but also in market…Continue

 Added by Matt Charney on October 28, 2013 at 12:30pm — No Comments

-My previous post about the right number of interviews received a lot comments - some from people saying I should add an extra interview to…Continue
+My previous post about the right number of interviews received a lot comments - some from people saying I should add an extra interview to allow for interviews for subordinates to help select their…Continue

 There’s no doubt that when it comes to recruiting and hiring, social media long ago moved from the margins to the mainstream.
-The exponential increase in employer adoption has become a big business in its own right, with a rapidly growing ecosystem of new tools and emerging technologies dedicated to helping…Continue
+The exponential increase in employer adoption has become a big business in its own right, with a rapidly growing ecosystem of new tools and emerging technologies dedicated to helping companies find, attract, and engage better talent faster through…Continue

 Created this "framework" recently for a workshop that we were conducting a week ago.
 We needed something quick to understand at which level an organization was - in terms of their use and understanding of using social networking platforms and their overall use of Digital mediums to attract and manage talents.